wnowak10/dku/README.md

 3. Some reflections on this challenge:

 - This was a lot to take on in a quick period of time.
-Apologies in advance for typos, model underperformance, lack of code prettiness...
+Apologies in advance for typos, model underperformance, lack of code prettiness, as the past and present week have been businer than anticipated....
 - The data is imbalanced.
 As a result, I tried to built 2 models -- one on the entire training set, and one on a set where the `0` class was under sampled ... in theory allowing us to build a classifier which looked for more nuance in the `1` classes (as opposed to just predicting `0` each time, which would give ~93% accuracy).
 - I spend some time looking at plots and creating features, but more time and experimentation would likely improve things.
 - I used GridSearchCV to optimize hyper parameters.